samueldy/xfce-patches/README.md

 ## About versions

 Because Xfce is a modular desktop environment and its components may interact between themselves, the safest way is to keep them at the same versions as they're intended to be shipped with together.
-If you want to upgrade components to versions different than your currently installed, keep in mind that you might encounter some major or minor issues.
+If you want to selectively upgrade (or downgrade) components, keep in mind that you might encounter some major or minor issues.

 You can always check the version of any Xfce's component by using the `--version` option while executing its binary in the terminal.
 The component's version targeted by a patch is indicated in the file name of the given patch.